Symptoms | Diagnosis | Treatment Options | For More Information

 - Sleep apnea

 Heart arrhythmias can be caused by many factors—or your heart’s electrical system may be misfiring for simply no known reason at all.
-For this reason a team approach to care is a distinguishing feature of the NorthShore Cardiovascular Institute, where we have long been recognized as pioneers in the treatment and management of this challenging heart disorder.
-Our comprehensive approach takes into account the many components that contribute to the development of atrial fibrillation by providing a multidisciplinary, all-encompassing, integrated team approach to care.
+For this reason a team approach to care is a distinguishing feature of the NorthShore Cardiovascular Institute’s AFib Center, one of the most comprehensive programs of its kind.
+We have long been recognized as pioneers in the treatment and management of this challenging heart disorder.
+Taking into account the many components that contribute to the development of atrial fibrillation, we provide a multidisciplinary integrated team approach to care.
 We treat the whole patient rather than just the individual’s heart rhythm disorder.
 Close collaboration between myriad NorthShore specialists, from vascular medicine and sleep center experts to integrative medicine professionals, ensures a holistic approach to this complex health condition.

-Involved in advancing therapies for this common condition, our investigators are also leading exciting clinical trials that make available cutting-edge AFib treatments to our community.
+Involved in advancing therapies for this common condition, our investigators often participate in exciting clinical trials that make available cutting-edge AFib treatments to our community.
 We also partner with our Mark R. Neaman Center for Personalized Medicine to help identify genetic biomarkers that may make you more susceptible to heart rhythm disorders in order to better diagnose and treat them should it be necessary.

 Atrial Fibrillation Symptoms